redactyle/project-employee-data-protection/README.md

 ## Features

--   **AES Format-Preserving Encryption:** Employee Data Protection employs the Advanced Encryption Standard (AES) with Format-Preserving Encryption (FPE) to encrypt employee salary details.
-This ensures that the encrypted data maintains its original format, allowing for secure storage and retrieval.
+-   **AES-256 Encryption with Salted Key Derivation:** Employee salary data is protected using AES-256 encryption in CBC mode with PKCS5 padding.
+The encryption key is derived using PBKDF2 with HMAC-SHA256, incorporating a salt for enhanced security.
+This ensures strong symmetric encryption for sensitive fields like salary.

--   **Secure Stateless Tokenization:** The application incorporates Secure Stateless Tokenization (SST) to tokenize sensitive information securely.
-This process generates unique tokens for each piece of sensitive data, enhancing the security of employee salary details.
+-   **Format-Preserving Encryption (FPE):** The application uses Format-Preserving Encryption (FPE) via the FF3 algorithm to securely encrypt structured numeric data such as salaries while retaining their original format.
+This allows encrypted values to remain compatible with database constraints and data validation rules.

--   **Spring Boot Backend:** The backend of Employee Data Protection is built using the Spring Boot framework, providing a scalable and efficient server-side solution.
-It handles API requests, interacts with the MySQL database, and ensures the overall functionality of the application.
+-   **Spring Boot Backend:** Built on the Spring Boot framework, the backend handles API requests, manages encryption/decryption logic, and interacts with the MySQL database efficiently.
+It serves as the core processing engine for secure employee data handling.

--   **Angular Frontend:** The frontend of the application is developed using Angular, offering a responsive and intuitive user interface.
-Users can securely log in, navigate through the application, and interact with encrypted or tokenized salary information.
+-   **Angular Frontend:** The frontend is developed using Angular, offering a responsive, modern user interface.
+It allows users to log in, interact with encrypted salary information, and manage employee data in a secure and intuitive way.

 ## Prerequisites